-In the Pre Prep we have three houses: Eagles, Falcons and Kestrels.
+In the Pre Prep we have four houses: Red, Blue, Yellow and Green.
 Siblings are placed in the same house.
 The children collect points and there is a winning House each week, and an overall winner each term.

 We have been awarded the Ruth Miskin Accreditation Award.
 It recognises the commitment we make to teaching Read Write Inc. with fidelity and passion, rapidly raising standards in reading and writing.
 It is awarded to schools that ensure all their children learn to read confidently and have a real love of books.